stevegrunwell/write-some-docs/slides.md

 Note:

-* reStructuredText is similar, but comes out of the Python community
+* reStructuredText (RST) is similar, but comes out of the Python community
 * However, it's also picking up more converts, including the Linux kernel
 * When paired with a tool like Sphinx, it can build complex documentation across multiple formats
 * Support for custom directives (think: macros)